rebkwok/sunshine/README.md

-# Carousel Fitness Website
+# Sunshine Fitness Website

-This is the codebase for the Carousel Fitness website, which is a Django site.
+This is the codebase for the Sunshine Fitness website, which is a Django site.

 ## Development